About SafeTTy Systems

 During the course of 2017 we signed our first ReliabiliTTy® Technology licence for the space sector.
 We had our first US patent granted.
-We began work with AESIN and BSI on a new set of safety guidelines for the assessment of control systems used in autonomous vehicles (SAE Level 4 / Level 5): further information will be released about this project shortly.
+We began work with AESIN and BSI on a new set of safety guidelines for the assessment of control systems used in autonomous vehicles (SAE Level 4 / Level 5).
 We expanded our training activities in India.
 We launched an online version of our popular TTb training course.
 We published two paperback editions of ‘ERES2‘ (one international edition and one Indian edition).
 We launched our first DuplicaTTor® Evaluation Board.
 We undertook a number of new customer engagements.

 During 2016, we had our first two patents granted.
 We signed our first licence agreement for ReliabiliTTy® Technology.
 We ran our first stand at Embedded World.
 We published ‘ERES2‘.
 We signed a partnership agreement with Microdevice Technologies in order to support our customers in India.
 We undertook a number of new customer engagements.